JUAN-CALLEJO/mgt4250spring2024/README.md

 ### Questions of interest
-Q1 - Whats the relationship between Club Speed and Carry Distance among the team?
+I. Whats the relationship between Club Speed and Carry Distance among the team?

-Q2 - How does Impact Height Position affect Ball Speed with a Driver?
+II.
+How does Impact Height Position affect Ball Speed with a Driver?

-Q3 - How accurate are Elon players regarding distance dispersion?
+III.
+How accurate are Elon players regarding distance dispersion?
 What is the area each player has to improve?

 ## Data Description